The World of Tosh

 The World of Tosh (Sune och hans värld) is an animated series based on the Sune books by Anders Jacobsson and Sören Olsson, and produced by the animation studios Happy Life together with German EM.TV & Merchandising and Irish Magma Films, following Peter Gustafsson purchasing the rights for an animated version of Sune in 1995.

-The series originally aired at Allram Eest tecknat in SVT between 26 January 2002 – 8 March 2003.
+The series originally aired at Allra mest tecknat in SVT between 26 January 2002 – 8 March 2003.
 It received huge popularity in Latin America.
 An English dub was produced and aired on Nickelodeon and Fox Kids in the UK.